course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 ```
 make
 ```
-4. When make has succesfully run all the code, it will generate the required pdf, Markdown files for reaching the analysis of the project's conslusions.
+4. When make has succesfully run all the code, it will generate the required html, Markdown files for reaching the analysis of the project's conslusions.

 5. To clean the data of all raw and unnecessary data files created during the pipeline and to make a fresh start, run the following code in the command line / terminal:
 ```